nwg-piotr/nwg-shell-config/README.md

 This will display a conky-like help widget, supported by [nwg-wrapper](https://github.com/nwg-piotr/nwg-wrapper).

 The **Controls module** of the panel comes with some preconfigured goodies to fine tune what your system looks and behaves like.
-Some of the menu items rely on the other software you need to have installed.
+Some menu items rely on the other software you need to have installed.

 <div align="center">nwg-panel Controls module<br /><img src="https://raw.githubusercontent.com/nwg-piotr/nwg-shell-resources/master/images/nwg-shell-config/controls.png"/></div>